fab2s/NodalFlow/README.md

 * ClosureNode

     ClosureNode is not bringing anything really other than providing with another example.
-It is very similar to CallableNode except it will only accept Closure as payload.
+It is very similar to CallableNode except it will only accept a Closure as payload.

 NodalFlow also comes with a PayloadNodeFactory to ease Payload Node usage :
 ```php